 If your current pension plan includes the life cover then transferring it to another pension provider will invalidate your policy and you’ll lose it.

 Critical Illness Cover

-Critical Illness Cover is a form of insurance that specifically designed to offer you financial security.
+Critical Illness Cover is a form of insurance that is specifically designed to offer you financial security.
 If you become sick and are no longer able to work and earn some revenue, the Critical Illness Cover will protect you.

-If you’re also diagnosed with one of the ailments listed on your policy, you’ll get a tax-free lump sum that you can put towards anything from paying your bills, your mortgage and even your long-term care.
+If you’re also diagnosed with one of the ailments listed on your policy, you’ll get a tax-free lump sum that you can put towards anything from paying your bills, your mortgage, and even your long-term care.

 If this benefit is included with your pension scheme and you decide to transfer it or leave it, then you’ll end up losing the cover.

 If you have a pension scheme that includes the Waiver of Premium Benefits, it means that you can have your pension contributions cater for if you meet particular criteria.
 If you fall ill and aren’t able to work for two years or more, the provider will waive your fees, and your pension contributions will be catered to until you reach your retirement date.
 However, if you opt to transfer or disregard this benefit, you might end up losing it.